ohadravid/poly-match/README.md

 which would require us to "split" the Python & pure-Rust parts (Maybe using `AsRef<Polygon>`).

 We could also try to convert the list of Polygons only once to Rust at the start of the run.
 According to the profiler outputs, can we expect this to make a big difference?
+(See `v5`)

 ## License